2016 United States House of Representatives elections in Nebraska: Overview

+Statewide

+By district

+Results of the 2016 United States House of Representatives elections in Nebraska by district:

 District 1

 The 1st district encompassed most of the eastern quarter of the state and almost completely enveloped the 2nd district.
 It included the state capital, Lincoln, as well as the cities of Fremont, Columbus, Norfolk, Beatrice and South Sioux City.
-The incumbent was Republican Jeff Fortenberry, who had represented the district since 2005.
+Incumbent Republican Jeff Fortenberry, who had represented the district since 2005, ran for re-election.
 He was re-elected with 69% of the vote in 2014.
 The district had a PVI of R+10.

-Daniel Wik, a physician who specializes in pain management, was the Democratic nominee.